feizc/Meta-Ensemble/README.md

-# EPD
+# EPD: Ensemble parameter distillation

-Ensemble parameter distillation
+We aim to predict the parameter of ensemble model.